EricCrosson/gh-automerge/README.md

-# gh-arm
+# gh-automerge

-**gh-arm** is a GitHub CLI extension to mark a pull request as ready for review and enable auto-merge.
+**gh-automerge** is a GitHub CLI extension to enable auto-merge on a pull request.

 ## Prerequisites